 Mood Swings and Depression During Pregnancy

 Pregnancy doesn’t just have strong effects on the body, but also on thoughts and feelings.
 This is true whether you've wanted to get pregnant for a long time or got pregnant unexpectedly.
 One of the causes for this is the hormones that your body is releasing more of now.
 This may cause your mood to shift unusually quickly.
 Irritation can suddenly turn into strong joy, worry into confidence and vice versa.

 Sleep Problems During Pregnancy

 Many pregnant people sleep worse than usual during pregnancy.
-Some can hardly fall asleep, while others wake up again and again during the night or wake up particularly early.
+Some can hardly fall asleep, others keep waking up during the night or wake up especially early in the morning.
 Sleep disorders can have psychological and physical causes.
 Many pregnancy symptoms also interfere with sleep, for example heartburn, increased urination, leg cramps or restless legs syndrome.
-But insecurities and fears that are in the background during the day may also cause pregnant people to lie awake at night.
+But insecurities and fears that are in the background during the day can also cause pregnant people to lie awake at night.
 Please take your fears and worries as seriously as your physical ailments.
 It's important that you get enough sleep.

 Fatigue During Pregnancy

 Fatigue is a complaint that starts very early during pregnancy.
 Many people notice it as the first sign of pregnancy, even before they’ve missed their period.
 The fatigue usually subsides in the second trimester.
 It often returns in the third trimester as physical exertion increases.
 The big changes your body is dealing with are responsible for this unusual sleepiness.